 2. Multi-day stay on the lake

 For travellers who desire to immerse themselves in the kingdom of brown bears, the option of staying at the Kuril lake’s base camp might be worth considering.
 This is possible by securing one of the package tours, such as The Kingdom Of Brown Bears, Critters and Craters or Kamchatka – The Lost World, which usually consists of 16 people and also include trekking Mutnovsky and Gorely volcanoes and other activities.

 Located on the Pacific ‘Rim of Fire’, Kamchatka is home to over 300 volcanoes.
 Mutnovsky is one of the most active.
 Near its 2,322m summit is a nest of merged craters and brilliant blue glacial lakes.
 On a hike to the summit, you will see hissing fumaroles surrounded by bright yellow sulphur crystals.

 At the foot of Mutnovsky volcano is one of Kamchatka’s hidden jewels, the Mutnovsky ice caves.
 A group of photographers found these caves by chance in late 2012.
 What resulted from their discovery were some of the most mesmerising images of volcanic landscapes ever captured.
 The caves can be explored in Summer month, but it highly depends on the weather and snow conditions, as sometimes the “gates” to the caves can be covered by heavy snow, not allowing travellers to enter these fairytale sites.

 North of Mutnovsky is Gorely, another extremely active volcano known for its striking turquoise lake of hot sulphuric acid.
-Both volcanoes can be summitted via moderately strenuous, full-day hikes.
+Both volcanoes can be submitted via moderately strenuous, full-day hikes.

-Because of their geographical relatively, trekking of both volcanoes are usually combined in 2-3 days tour.
+Because of they’re geographical relatively, trekking of both volcanoes is usually combined in 2-3 days tour.
 The scenic route to the volcanoes takes about 4-5 hours by 6WD truck from Petropavlovsk or Paratunka, with an optional stop at Vilyuchinsky Pass and at a majestic waterfall at Opasny Canyon.